Thanks, Rush, for the honor of being here for the second day.

 Probably have a pretty good time with that, too, because the Steelers are probably going to be very, very, very good.

-But here as we get from uh from summer to fall, obviously we get into some interesting anniversaries.
+But here, as we get from summer to fall, obviously we get into some interesting anniversaries.

-We're just about exactly a year of when we're all gathered in St. Paul, wondering how that was all gonna work out at the Republican convention.
+We're just about exactly a year of when we were all gathered in St. Paul wondering how that was all going to work out at the Republican convention, the McCain Palin convention.

 What an absolutely amazing, amazing week that was.

-Uh if is in fact one year ago today, one year ago today, uh they um they blew away the um the Monday night for um because of a hurricane preparedness.
+In fact, one year ago today, one year ago today, they blew away the Monday night because of a hurricane preparedness.

-So a part of America was gonna get chewed up.
+So a part of America was going to get chewed up.

 Oh, we can't have a Republican convention in Minnesota because of what might happen on the Gulf Coast.